-Regarding how the GPS locations were transformed into territory sizes, the WDNR Addendum describes a highly subjective process in six steps [p.
-28, 29, [21]].
+Regarding how the GPS locations were transformed into territory sizes, the WDNR Addendum describes a highly subjective process in 6 steps [p.28-29, (21)].
 Because an individual analyst's subjective judgments were used for an unstated proportion of the ranges, we doubt the process could be replicated by others (irreproducible).
 Moreover, the model provides no measures of sensitivity to changes in such an estimate, overall or by zone.
-Namely, WDNR [21] employs a single value for state-wide average home range size (171 km2), despite their own data revealing that home ranges differ markedly by zone and have changed over time [41].
+Namely, (21) employs a single value for statewide average home range size (171 km2), despite their own data revealing that home ranges differ markedly by zone and have changed over time (41).
 One step to avoid overestimation bias if one does not have unbiased, reliable zone-specific home range estimates is to use the median from all wolves that were observed in the same manner (e.g., via GPS collars).
 We recommend more effort at collaring if the state retains the SOM approach.

-8. Wolf pack size
+Wolf pack size

-Next, the estimated state-wide number of territories were multiplied by estimated pack size for a total state-wide count (perhaps omitting tribal reservations).
-Home range shape, as well as grid placement relative to where the actual territory boundaries lie (and their spatial relationship), could materially affect the number of estimated territories within state lines: Stauffer et al.'s [22] best simulation exercise(s) with saturated territories (the assumption made for Wisconsin core wolf range) still resulted in an overestimation in number of territories of 1.38-1.9 times the true value [see Figure 7, [22]].
+Next, the estimated statewide number of territories were multiplied by estimated pack size for a total statewide count (perhaps omitting tribal reservations).
+Home range shape, as well as grid placement relative to where the actual territory boundaries lie (and their spatial relationship) could materially affect the number of estimated territories within state lines: Stauffer et al.'s (22) best simulation exercise(s) with saturated territories (the assumption made for Wisconsin core wolf range) still resulted in an overestimation in number of territories of 1.38-1.9 times the true value [see Figure 7, (22)].
 That assumption of range saturation was made for two or more winters after the last fall wolf-hunt, during periods of full protections, and still resulted in considerable overestimation.
-Yet, WDNR [21] applied that assumption to a period of one year after an unprecedented February wolf-hunt, and we cannot find any evidence of attempts to acknowledge or correct for such overestimation.
+Yet, (21) applied that assumption to a period of one year after an unprecedented February wolf-hunt, and we cannot find any evidence of attempts to acknowledge or correct for such overestimation.

-Moreover, WDNR [21] uses a zone-specific average pack size ranging from 4.13 to 2.7 adult wolves.
-It is a well-known statistical principle that an average is pulled high or low by extreme values, and in this case, the range of values for pack sizes is bounded by two on the left and 12-13 on the right historically [40, 41].
+Moreover, (21) uses a zone-specific average pack size ranging from 4.13-2.7 adult wolves.
+It is a well-known statistical principle that an average is pulled high or low by extreme values and in this case the range of values for pack sizes is bounded by 2 on the left and 12-13 on the right historically (40, 41).
 Therefore, extreme pack sizes and inflated counts in a particular survey block can pull the zone-specific average up artificially.
 Indeed, the median is a safer measure because it is defined as the point estimate at which half of the wolf packs are smaller and half are larger.
 We recommend the WDNR present all pack size counts and how that pack was counted in each survey block.
 This would enable independent review and replication of their estimates.
-Previous work recommended methods and communications that would enhance transparency [26, 47].1
+Previous work recommended methods and communications that would enhance transparency (26, 47).1

-9. Bias and uncertainty
+Bias and uncertainty